We now offer virtual consultations.

 - Your Surgeon will also review your health history, previous surgeries and other factors likely to influence your suitability for surgery – and your results.

 - Surgery details, risks, scars, healing and recovery times may also be covered when you first meet with your Surgeon.

-- If you’re still unsure, of if you want to hear more about the procedure, also ask about attending one of our monthly Patient Information Night events.
+- If you’re still unsure, or if you want to hear more about the procedure, also ask about attending one of our monthly Patient Information Night events.
 Read more on What to expect at our free event – Patient Information Evening

-A consultation does NOT obligate you to book surgery.
+An online consultation does not obligate you to book surgery.

 - Remember, surgery is a big decision and should be taken seriously, not lightly.

-- There is NO obligation to pursue surgery just because you attend a consultation.
+- There is NO obligation to pursue surgery just because you have a consultation.

 There is also a mandated waiting time to have surgery even if you decide to go ahead.
 So you can take your time and get the information you need; or if you feel very comfortable with your Surgeon and your procedure options, you can ask about potential surgery dates.